AhnafNabil/poridhi.io.intern/kubernetes-the-hard-way/lab-5/README.md

 These certificates are used to secure communication between the API server, etcd, and other Kubernetes components.

-### Set Internal IP and Public IP Addresses
+### Set Private IP and Public IP Addresses

-The instance `internal IP` address will be used to advertise the API Server to members of the cluster.
-Retrieve the internal IP address for the current compute instance:
+The instance `Private IP` address will be used to advertise the API Server to members of the cluster.
+Retrieve the private IP address for the current compute instance:

 ### For Controller-0